gevent/gevent/doc/intro.rst

 .. rubric:: Footnotes

-.. [#f1] This was not the case before 0.13.0, :meth:`kill <gevent.greenlet.Greenlet.kill>` method in 0.12.2 and older was asynchronous by default.
+.. [#f1] This was not the case before 0.13.0, :meth:`kill <gevent.Greenlet.kill>` method in 0.12.2 and older was asynchronous by default.

+..
+LocalWords:  Greenlets